|

 $99.

-ones business a trendy up-to-date image, is slowly proving itself capable of
+business a trendy up-to-date image, is slowly proving itself capable

 The secret to getting results is to understand - and

-need to.
-There is no other conventional form of advertising that offers this sort of
+to.
+There is no other conventional form of advertising that offers

-weight of a package, and, the shipping cost of the package is automatically calculated and
+package, and, the shipping cost of the package is automatically

 An Internet web site can serve to generate qualified sales

-business (say to request a product demo or to place an order) easily and conveniently -
+to request a product demo or to place an order) easily and

 Once leads are captured, they may be distributed to field

-site is to provide cost effective customer support and service information.
-For example,
+is to provide cost effective customer support and service

 OPEN FORUM: